FAQ’s of Back Pain & Joint Center in Conroe, TX

 What “innovative solutions” does Back Pain & Joint Center of Texas offer?

 First and foremost, “innovative” describes our approach, not just some of the advanced therapies we use to help reduce and relieve different kinds of pain.
 For example, we combine an innovative method for treating neuropathy, Anodyne® Light Therapy, with nerve reeducation and physical, nutrition and diet therapies to achieve optimal outcomes.
 Basically, we do everything we can to relieve your pain, and this holistic perspective is itself innovative.
-Other innovative therapies include regenerative therapy and the use of platelet-rich plasma to speed healing for joint pain.
 And if new innovations come along that can help relieve pain, we’ll embrace those, as well.

 Does Back Pain & Joint Center of Texas only treat spine pain?